Not Your Nana’s Strufoli

 - large bowl

-- deep skillet or deep fryer
+- deep skillet, pot or deep fryer

 - instant read thermometer